Learn about the costs involved in spread betting, plus other useful factors to consider

 |US 30||1.5 points||£5/point||£7.50|

 |Crude Oil Brent||2 points||£5/point||£10|

-	There's a monthly charge of £10 on dormant accounts, but no deduction is made if there are no funds in the account.
-An account is considered dormant if there has been no trading activity for a continuous period of two years.
+There's a monthly charge of £10 (the amount depends on your account currency) on dormant accounts, but no deduction is made if there are no funds in the account.
+An account is considered dormant if there has been no trading activity for a continuous period of one year.

 In addition to the costs associated with spread betting, listed above, there are a few more potential factors to consider.

 If you spread bet on indices, forex or commodities in high volumes, you could be eligible to receive a monthly cash rebate^.
-In our 2017-18 financial year, we paid out £15.7 million in cash rebates to our retail clients globally.
+In our 2018-19 financial year, we paid out £14.1 million in cash rebates to our clients globally.

 A corporate action – such as a dividend, stock split or right issue – is an event which has a material effect on a company’s share price, and should you have an open position in that stock, could also affect your position and account balance.

 One of the advantages of spread betting is that you only need to deposit a percentage of the full value of your position, giving you greater exposure without paying the full costs upfront.
 You should keep in mind however, that both profits and losses are relative to the full value of your position, and you could lose more than your deposit.